JoshLoecker/MAPT/README.md

     ```

 ## Known Errors
- This pipeline is not 100% complete, as the ability to bind an alignment file needs to be added.

 If you experience any errors, contact joshua.loecker@usda.gov for assistance

 ## Results
 Results from the pipeline will be saved to the path you bound during the **Installation and Running** step (i.e. `/path/to/results/`).
 From here, you will be able to see each of the folders that are output, such as `basecalling`, `barcoding`, `visuals`, etc.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbOTIyMDg4NzE1XX0=
 -->